divyamgarg1/Fast-API/README.md

 # 🚀 Continuous Delivery of a Dockerized FastAPI Application using GitHub Actions

 ## 📌 Overview
-This project demonstrates Continuous Delivery (CD) by automating the creation and deployment of a Dockerized FastAPI application using GitHub Actions.
+This assignment demonstrates Continuous Delivery (CD) by automating the creation and deployment of a Dockerized FastAPI application using GitHub Actions.

+## Features
+- **FastAPI Server** responding with JSON data.
+- **Docker Containerization** using Ubuntu as the base image.
+- **GitHub Actions CI/CD** to build and push the image to Docker Hub.

 ## 📂 Project Directory Structure
 ```